helium/HIP/HIP-xxx - Amend HIP-84 SP Hex Boosting.md

 The first phase of this implementation would be Parts 1 and 2 stated above, as these should take relatively little time for implementation.

 Phase 2:
-The second phase of this implementation would be Part 3 stated above, as this could take longer for the coding of the staking mechinisum.
+The second phase of this implementation would be Part 3 stated above, as this could take longer for the coding of the staking mechanism.